solanav/ezekiel/README.md

 # This is just a demo
 RAT for linux.
-Latest version with full capabilities and working server is not yet released.
+Latest version available https://github.com/solanav/yao